elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The browser uses DOM/CSS internally to draw or parse them.
-That DOM structure is normally hidden from us, but we can see it in developer tools.
-E.g., in Chrome, we need to enable in Dev Tools “Show user agent shadow DOM” option.<br /><br />
+  <div><strong>Interview Response:</strong> Internally, the browser draws or parses them using DOM/CSS.
+Usually, that DOM structure gets hidden from us, but we may view it in developer tools.
+In Chrome, for example, we must enable the "Show user agent shadow DOM" option in Dev Tools.<br /><br />
   <img src="/img/browser-controls.png"/>
     </div>
   </div>